HarvardPL/formulog/docs/01_language_basics.md

 bar("aloha").
 ```

-You can specify alternate directories to look in using the
-`-DfactDirs=DIR_1,...,DIR_N` command line option.
-Every fact directory must
+Every fact directory must have a `.tsv` file for _every_ external input
-have a `.tsv` file for _every_ external input relation (the file can be empty).
+relation (the file can be empty).

 ## Functions